beca1997/NanDesCa/README.md

-NanoFoam
+NanDesCa
 ========
-Simulates the formation of a nanofoam assembled by nanoparticles
+NanDesCa (Nanoparticles DepoSit and CoAlescence) simulates the formation of a nanofoam assembled by nanoparticles deposited on a surface